Postgraduate Course: The Marine Environment (BIME11020)

 On completion of this course, the student will be able to:

-- Demonstrate increased awareness of the many threats to marine species and ecosystems around the world, in particular the multiple likely impacts of ongoing climate change.
+- Synthesise findings from a wide range of resources to critically assess the relative threats from a range of drivers to marine species and ecosystems around the world, and to speculate specifically on the likely impacts of ongoing climate change.

-- Understand the protection and management strategies currently employed to safeguard the future of marine species and ecosystems.
+- Critically appraise the effectiveness of protection and management strategies currently employed to safeguard the future of marine species and ecosystems.

 |Crain, Halpern, Beck et al. (2009).
 Understanding and managing human threats to the coastal marine environment.
 The Year in Ecology and Conservation Biology.
 Ann.
 N.Y.
 Acad.
 Sci 1162; 39-62.|